During times of collective uncertainty, it’s hard to lean on truths. We all disagree, after all. That’s the nature of subjectivity.

 This 2020 cycle will end… and another will be born.

-Commonly, the solstice’s focus on composting the year behind us and generating the year before us leads to symbolic rituals.
+Commonly, the solstice’s focus on composting the year behind us and generation of the year before us leads to symbolic rituals.
 For example, sitting in darkness so as to really absorb the collapsing of the former sun before its rebirth can help encourage us to reflect on who we’ve been showing up as in the world.

 Followed up with bonfires, candle-lighting, and other light-centric celebrations (where do you think we got the idea to light up our Christmas trees?) reminds us to raise our eyes and register the illumination before us.